Don’t Allow Fear to Destroy Your Peace

 Here’s a recent experience I had:

-I recently encountered this homeless man on the Katy Trail one morning.
+I encountered this homeless man on the Katy Trail one morning.
 I greeted him kindly as I ran past him – because I’m a runner, not out of fear – okay, FINE – it was both.

 However, when I got home, I enlisted my husband to help me pack some food and water and take it to him.
 We found him trying to fish with a string and a hook and talked with him for a while before he went on his way.
 I’m pretty sure I did all that out of guilt and felt the Holy Spirit’s nudging when I tried to get past him on the trail that morning.
-(Look at the picture and how he didn’t want to get close to me.
-I can only guess why because I have no way of knowing, but I think about it every time I see it.)

 The point is, as I am continually reminded, it isn’t enough to throw a few coins from the safety of your car.
 Your brother or sister needs touch.
 They need the love that says you care.
 They need to see and feel the tender love of Christ.
 Have you heard the expression, “You may be the only Christ a person meets”?
 Think about that.